Unified command-line option parsing and config management.

 (<name> <type> [(<aliases> ...)] [<doc-string>])

-is a symbol name, <aliases>
+where <name> is a symbol name, <aliases> is an

 optional list of strings (for long options) or characters (for